Mercedes-Benz CLE: AMG CLE 53

-In December 2023, Mercedes introduced the CLE 53 AMG.
-The model features a mild-hybrid AMG-enhanced M256 3.0-liter inline six-cylinder engine with exhaust gas turbocharger and electric auxiliary compressor, standard AMG Performance 4MATIC+ fully variable all-wheel drive and active rear-axle steering, and styling with distinctive AMG design elements and flared wheel arches.
+In December 2023, Mercedes introduced the CLE 53 AMG, featuring a mild-hybrid AMG-enhanced M256 3.0-liter inline six-cylinder engine with exhaust gas turbocharger and electric auxiliary compressor, standard AMG Performance 4MATIC+ fully variable all-wheel drive and active rear-axle steering, and styling with distinctive AMG design elements and flared wheel arches.
 The model is also available as a Cabriolet.

-The CLE 53 AMG produces 443 hp and 413 lb-ft of torque (443 lb-ft for 10 seconds with overboost).
+The CLE 53 AMG produces 443 hp and 413 lbft of torque (433 lbft for 10 seconds with overboost).
 The 48-volt integrated starter generator (ISG) provides support at lower engine speeds with 23 hp and 151 lb-ft.
+Models based on it are competing in Argentina's Turismo Carretera championship.